Implementing fault-tolerant scenarios for NAT VMs

 ---|---|

-NAT-A, NAT-B | NAT instances that provide cloud resource access to the internet through translation of the resources' internal IP addresses to the NAT instances' public IPs. |
+NAT-A, NAT-B | NAT instances that enable internet access for cloud resources by translating the resources' private IP addresses to the NAT instances' public IP addresses. |

 VPC: demo | Virtual Private Cloud network |

-private-a | Subnet in the ru-central1-a availability zone for hosting resources that require access to the internet. |
+private-a | Subnet in the ru-central1-a availability zone, hosting resources that require internet access. |

-public-a, public-b | Subnets in the ru-central1-a and ru-central1-b availability zones hosting the NAT instances. |
+public-a, public-b | Subnets in the ru-central1-a and ru-central1-b availability zones, hosting NAT instances |

-public ip a, public ip b | NAT instance public IPs. |
+public ip a, public ip b | NAT instance public IP addresses |

-NLB | Internal network load balancer required for the route-switcher module to run; it checks whether the NAT instances are available by performing health checks on port TCP 22. |
+NLB | Internal network load balancer for the route switcher, performing NAT instance health checks by probing TCP port 22 |

 If NAT-A

-by changing the Next hop
+by changing its Next hop

 value to the NAT-B